-A process to support a student's education program when assessments indicate that Support is necessary to advance student learning Engaging the entire spectrum of learners with the design and implementation of rigorous academic programs and co-curricular opportunities Striving for inclusion by providing all students equitable access to learning, achievement and the pursuit of excellence in all aspects of their school experience.
+A process to support a student's education program when assessments indicate that support is necessary to advance student learning.

+Engaging the entire spectrum of learners with the design and implementation of rigorous academic programs and co-curricular opportunities.

+Striving for inclusion by providing all students equitable access to learning, achievement and the pursuit of excellence in all aspects of their school experience.

-- Multiple large scale District events combining Aboriginal Leadership students at all grade levels provides mentorship and sense of belonging. - Developed Student Services binder resource to guide the support planning process for struggling learners - Ongoing in-services for support teachers - Annual review of district psych ed assessment priorities and process - Implement universal supports - SBT reflect new contract language - Growth Plans designed to challenge and support all learners via Spirals of Inquiry approach - Ongoing three prong approach of curriculum, student services, and indigenous ed - Collaborated to develop a strategy and a support position to advocate for children and youth in care - Investigating competency based IEP - Staffing model w MTU to provide balanced classrooms and equitable learning environments
+- Developed Student Services binder resource to guide the support planning process for struggling learners - Ongoing in-services for support teachers - Annual review of district psych ed assessment priorities and process - Implement universal supports - SBT reflect new contract language - Growth Plans designed to challenge and support all learners via Spirals of Inquiry approach - Ongoing three prong approach of curriculum, student services, and indigenous ed - Collaborated to develop a strategy and a support position to advocate for children and youth in care - Investigating competency based IEP - Staffing model w MTU to provide balanced classrooms and equitable learning environments